googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 This middleware adds a `winston`-style log function to the `request` object.
 You can use this wherever you have access to the `request` object (`req` in the sample below).
-All log entries that are made on behalf of a specific request are shown bundled together in the Stackdriver Logging UI.
+All log entries that are made on behalf of a specific request are shown bundled together in the Cloud Logging UI.

 ```javascript
 const lw = require('@google-cloud/logging-winston');